-The show began in 2013 and was initially held in Cannon Falls, Minn.
-In 2014, it doubled in size and moved to the Minnesota State Fairgrounds in St. Paul.
-Finding a facility in the Midwest that had an open week for this event, and that could accommodate the show’s various needs, including stalls for several hundred horses and space for cattle, and multiple arenas proved difficult in 2015.
-The committee instead focused efforts on securing a long-term “home” for The North Central Working Western Celebration beginning in 2016.
+The show began in 2013 and was initially held in Cannon Falls, Minnesota.
+In 2014, the show doubled in size and moved to the Minnesota State Fairgrounds in St. Paul.
+Finding a facility in the Midwest that had an open week for this event, that could accommodate the show’s various needs, including stalls for several hundred horses and space for cattle, and with multiple arenas proved difficult in 2015.
+The committee focused efforts on securing a long term home for the Working Western Celebration.

 A place to call home

 Beginning in 2016, the WW Celebration has called the Alliant Energy Center in Madison, Wisconsin, home.
 Each discipline—reining, cow horse, cutting & ranch horse—has its classes in a covered arena with a dedicated warm-up area.
 Stalls are located under the same roof.